Underwater (film): Release

 Underwater was released in the United States on January 10, 2020 and in UK cinemas on February 7, 2020.

 Reception

 Box office

-Underwater grossed $17.3 million in the United States and Canada, and $23.7 million in other territories, for a worldwide total of $41 million.
+Underwater grossed $17.3 million in the United States and Canada and $23.7 million in other territories, for a worldwide total of $41 million.

 In the United States and Canada, Underwater was released alongside Like a Boss and the expansions of Just Mercy and 1917, and was projected to gross around $8 million in its opening weekend.
 The film made $2.7 million on its first day, including $500,000 from Thursday night previews.
-It went on to debut to $7 million, finishing seventh at the box office.
+It went on to debut at $7 million, finishing seventh at the box office.
 The film fell 48% in its second weekend to $3.6 million (and $4.8 million over the four-day Martin Luther King Jr. Day holiday), finishing eleventh.